Richard Hayes (singer): Mercury Records (1948-54)

 In March 1951, Hayes recorded another duet with Kallen entitled "The Aba Daba Honeymoon".
 The song was also on the charts for three months.
 Before Hayes and Kallen recorded the song, it was made famous by Debbie Reynolds and Carleton Carpenter in the movie Two Weeks with Love the year earlier.

 During the summer of 1951 Hayes recorded a version of Nat King Cole's hit "Too Young" on the Mercury label.
 It reached number 24 on the pop charts.
 That side charted at number fourteen as did the flip side "Go!
 Go!
 Go!" both recorded with George Bassman's orchestra.
 In late October 1951, Hayes had another big seller for Mercury entitled "Out in the Cold Again" with The Joe Reichman Orchestra.
 The record again made it into the top ten best sellers in the country and remained on the charts for close to three months.
-Hayes' next hit came in May 1952 with the tune "I'll Walk Alone" which, despite a number of versions including the big hit version by Don Cornell, Hayes' recording got to number 24.
+Hayes's next hit came in May 1952 with the tune "I'll Walk Alone" which, despite a number of versions including the big hit version by Don Cornell, Hayes's recording got to number 24.
 At the same time his recording of "Junco Partner", recorded with Eddie Sauter's Orchestra, was released.
 The record had a three-month stay on the charts and was ranked number fifteen.

 His next two songs were recorded with the accompaniment of The Jimmy Carroll Orchestra.
 They were "The Mask Is Off" and "Forgetting You".
 Both of the songs were recorded in 1952, the latter being ranked number 15 on the charts.
-Hayes' last hit song with Mercury was entitled "Midnight in Paris", recorded in the summer of 1953 with The Richard Hayman Orchestra, which was a top twenty-five seller.
+Hayes's last hit song with Mercury was entitled "Midnight in Paris", recorded in the summer of 1953 with The Richard Hayman Orchestra, which was a top twenty-five seller.